networkprogrammer/smokepingslave/README.md

 # smokepingslave
-Scripts to install smokeping in slave mode
+Scripts to install smokeping in slave mode.

 To install first update permissions for installer.sh with

 chmod +x installer.sh